Myth #7

 The Reality

-• Pre-2020: Digital radio systems existed for years without widespread encryption
+• Digital radio systems existed for years before 2020 without widespread encryption — the technology was available but not widely deployed

-• Summer 2020: George Floyd protests lead to open scanners documenting police misconduct, racist remarks, and excessive force
+• Summer 2020: George Floyd protests.
+Open scanners documented police misconduct, racist remarks, and excessive force nationwide.

-• Post-2020: Rapid acceleration of encryption policies nationwide, often implemented quickly without community input
+• Post-2020: Rapid acceleration of encryption policies across the country, often implemented quickly and without community input

-The technology enables encryption, but police departments are choosing to use it—and that choice is happening overwhelmingly in response to increased scrutiny and calls for accountability, not because of any documented safety need.
+The technology makes encryption possible, but police departments are choosing to use it.
+That choice accelerated in direct response to increased scrutiny, not because any safety need was newly identified.

 Bottom Line